SterileBack Togas & Hoods developed by StubMed

 Preventing Contamination

-Thicker material at the neck of hood and gown than our competitors which prevents contamination during mask adjustment or face scratching.
+Thicker material at the neck of hood and gown which prevents contamination during mask adjustment or face scratching.

 Significant Cost Savings